 Limitations of Roam

 Roam is a small startup, so you can expect some limitations as they experience growing pains.
-However, they do keep an active changelog showing what progress has been made as they try to keep up with a growing user base.
+However, they keep an active changelog showing what progress has been made as they try to keep up with a growing user base.
 Still, I think there are a few limitations to address.

 Case Sensitivity with Tagging